starlink-community/dishyworld/README.md

 # Welcome

 This project aims to make it super easy for Starlink users to discover how their Starlink installation is performing.
+It is intended for Starlink customers that would like to customize their own dashboard.
+You will need to be comfortable with prometheus metrics and grafana in order to customize the dashboard.

 ![dishy dashboard](../media/dishy-dashboard.png?raw=true)

 Features:
   * Hourly speed tests using Speedtest.net
+  * Easily customizable with Grafana
+  * Prometheus available for ad-hoc queries
   * Highest latency remote servers from the wifi router
   * Service wide aggregation of latency
   * Failsafes for networks with more than WAN
   * Minimal polling of your Starlink infrastructure
   * Written in golang, so very portable across Windows, Mac, and Linux
   * Utilizes Starlink native GRPC APIs

+If you would prefer to just have a dashboard, without all the customization features, the official dashboard can be found in the Starlink App or on the dish itself at http://192.168.100.1/support/statistics

 ## Quickstart